There’s a certain question that arises the moment you realize you’re a multipotentialite. It goes something like this:

 In truth, most people are hybrids, but I think that it’s helpful to delineate some common models so that people have something to start with as they go about designing their own unique approach to work.

-Each of these models starts with the premise that, in order to be happy, multipotentialites require two things:
+Each of these models starts with the premise that, in order to be happy, multipotentialites require three things:

 - Variety (not too much, not too little, amount varies per person)